rootisgod/rootisgod/content/posts/2025/2026-01-11-Run-Windows-On-Kubernetes.md

 microk8s enable registry:size=50Gi
 ```

-We have to make a small change on our docker daemon to allow it to use this insecure registry though, so do teh following
+We have to make a small change on our docker daemon to allow it to use this insecure registry though, so do the following

 ```bash
 sudo mkdir -p /etc/docker